 Cheryl’s research interests in chemical education include mentoring and faculty development, team-based learning, women in chemistry, communicating science and chemistry to the public, and the scholarship of the periodic table.
 She received her B.S. in biochemistry in 1981 from Oklahoma State University and her M. S. (1984) and Ph.D.
 (1987) in analytical chemistry from the University of Oklahoma.
 In 1988-1989, Cheryl was a post-doctoral fellow at the Max Planck Institute for Polymer Research in Mainz, Germany.

 Dr. Janan Hayes

-Jan holds a BS and an MS in Science Education from Oregon State University.
-She began her academic career as a high school chemistry teacher in Northern California.
-She then obtained a PhD in inorganic-analytical chemistry from Brigham Young University in 1971, after which she became a faculty member at American River College in Sacramento, CA. After teaching primarily quantitative analysis for ten years, she began a 12 year tour as an administrator.
-She served as SMART (Science, Math, Agriculture and Related Technologies) Dean at Cosumnes River College, and later moved 130 miles down the Central Valley to serve as Dean of Instruction and Vice President of Instruction of Merced College.
-She then went back to teaching, focusing primarily on introductory chemistry and physical science.
-In 2005, she retired as a Professor Emeritus from Merced College.
+After Jan earned her B.S. and M.S. in Science Education from Oregon State University, she taught high school chemistry in Northern California.
+Upon obtaining a Ph.D. in inorganic-analytical chemistry from Brigham Young University in 1971, she taught at American River College.
+After teaching primarily quantitative analysis for 10 years, she began a 12-year tour as an administrator.
+She served as SMART (Science, Math, Agriculture and Related Technologies) Dean at Cosumnes River College, and later as Dean of Instruction and Vice President of Instruction of Merced College, where she returned to teaching until retiring as Professor Emeritus.

 Dr. Russell W. Johnson